nikp123/xava/README.md

 	opengl = true

 WARNING: OpenGL isn't supported on ``sdl``.
-And also on Windows OpenGL is always enabled.
+And also on Windows OpenGL is always enabled, despite what you set it to.

-### Vsync
+### VSync

 VSync is enabled by default on XAVA.

 You can change it's behaviour or outright just disable it.

 To do that open the configuration file and in the ``general`` section you'll find:

 	vsync = 1 (1 means its enabled)
 	vsync = -1 (enable variable refresh rate) vsync = 0 (disable Vsync)
-	vsync = 2 (custom framerate, the number is a divider of the refresh rate of your display)
+	vsync = 2 (custom framerate, the number is a divisor of the refresh rate of your display)

 ### Bars

 In XAVA you can customize the look of the visualizer.

 In the ``general`` section you'll find two options that let you change the size of the bars and the space between them:

 	bar_width = *width in pixels*
 	bar_spacing = *width in pixels*

 To limit the number of bars displayed on the window, set the following in the ``general`` category:

 	bars = *insert number here*